Search for nonresonant new physics signals in high-mass dilepton events produced in association with b-tagged jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal models

 In the \bbll model, we consider the contribution of dimension-six operators to the $\PQq\PAQq \to \Pellp\Pellm$ process via a four-fermion CI between \PQb quarks and a pair of opposite-sign, same flavor leptons (electrons and muons).
 The effective Lagrangian for the $\PQb\PAQb\Pep\Pem$ and $\PQb\PAQb\PGmp\PGmm$ interaction can be written as:

 where $\ell$ stands for \Pe or \PGm and $\Lambda$ is the scale of NP.
 The coupling strength $g$ is assumed to be $\sqrt{4\pi}$, following the convention in Ref.~\cite{Afik:2019htr}.
-The four-fermion CI consists of four possible chirality structures described by the $\eta_{ij} = {\pm}1$ term (left-handed quarks going to left-handed leptons (left-left, LL), left-handed quarks going to right-handed leptons (left-right, LR), etc).
+The four-fermion CI consists of four possible chirality structures described by the $\eta_{ij} = {\pm}1$ term (left-handed quarks going to left-handed leptons (left-left, LL), left-handed quarks going to right-handed leptons (left-right, LR), etc.).
 By convention, only one of these possibilities is assumed to be realized in Nature at a time, setting the corresponding $\eta_{ij}$ to 1 and all others to zero.
-The sign of the $\eta_{ij}$ determines the sign of the interference of the signal with the SM Drell--Yan (DY) process, which can be either constructive or destructive.
+The sign of the $\eta_{ij}$ determines the sign of the interference of the signal with the SM Drell--Yan (DY) process, which can be either constructive ($\eta_{ij} = +1$) or destructive ($\eta_{ij} = -1$).
 This results in separate subclasses of this signal model, and all of them are considered in this analysis.
-It should be noted that the contribution from these CIs grows with energy.
-Therefore, the EFT expansion parameter $R_{\Lambda/g} = \hat{s}/(\Lambda^2/g^2)$, where $\hat{s}$ is the center-of-mass energy of the hard interaction squared, is ensured to be less than 1 by setting $\Lambda > 4\TeV$, thus avoiding unitarity violation.
+It should be noted that the relative contribution from these CIs, compared to the SM DY process, grows with energy.
+For values of $\Lambda$ comparable to or smaller than the highest dilepton mass recorded at the LHC, the EFT expansion would diverge and lose validity.
+In this analysis, the lower limits on $\Lambda$ are set well above the maximum dilepton mass considered ($\approx$3.5\TeV), ensuring that the expansion safely converges in the probed parameter space~\cite{Busoni_2014}.

 The \bsll model considers the $\PQb\to \PQs\Pellp \Pellm$ transition with flavor-violating coupling to \PQb and \PQs quarks as well as couplings to either electrons or muons.
-For muons, the model is described by the effective Lagrangian
+The model is described by the effective Lagrangian

-where the terms in the sum describe the transition of up-type quarks and down-type quarks to a muon pair, respectively, and $v$ is the vacuum expectation value of the Higgs field.
-The Lagrangian for electron pair production can be obtained by substituting \Pe for \PGm.
-The flavor structure of the interaction is defined by the matrices $C_{ij}^{U\mu}$ and $C_{ij}^{D\mu}$, which are of the form:
+where $\mathcal{L}_{\text{SM}}$ denotes the SM Lagrangian, whose FCNC contributions are highly suppressed.
+The additional terms describe the EFT operators mediating transitions of up-type and down-type quarks to a lepton pair, respectively, with $v$ being the vacuum expectation value of the Higgs field.
+The flavor structure of the interaction is defined by the matrices $C_{ij}^{U\Pell}$ and $C_{ij}^{D\Pell}$, which are of the form:

-Here, the $C_{\mathrm{bs}\mu}$ term defines the new physics component and is given by the effective coupling ($g_*$) and energy scale ($\Lambda$) via $C_{\mathrm{bs}\mu} = g_*^2v^2/\Lambda^2$, so that the ratio \lamdagstar is the free parameter of the model.
+Here, the $C_{\mathrm{bs}\Pell}$ term defines the new physics component and is given by the effective coupling ($g_*$) and energy scale ($\Lambda$) via $C_{\mathrm{bs}\Pell} = g_*^2v^2/\Lambda^2$, so that the ratio \lamdagstar is the free parameter of the model.